UMD: A Globally Connected University

 - Maintain J-1 status and apply for extensions, as necessary

 - Maintain health insurance coverage for yourself & dependents throughout period of AT

-- *J-1 exchange students are exempt from the 2-semester requirement if they have approval from the home university to participate in AT after the exchange period.
-If you are an exchange student, you should meet with an ISSS advisor to determine your options.
+- J-1 non-degree exchange students will require approval from their home institution to participate in Academic Training.
+If you are an exchange student, you should meet with an ISSS advisor and/or your UMD Exchange Coordinator to determine your options.